Support our sponsor: Dayton Convention & Visitors Bureau 1 Chamber Plaza, Suite A Dayton

 No jewelry of any kind will be permitted.

-For most age groups/divisions the Tournament format calls for three preliminary round games (round robin) with Semi-Final and Final Matches in each division.
-Some divisions may have quarter final matches depending on the number of teams in the division.
+For most age groups/divisions the Tournament format calls for three preliminary round games (round robin) with Final Matches in each division.
 Some divisions will play a four-game round-robin format.

 Individual and Team trophies will be awarded for 1st and 2nd places.